lgoodridge/Asteroids-AI/README.md

     python start.py --run-mode=experiment [SETTINGS]

-You must at least provide `--experiment-algorithm-id`, the type of AI to train during the experiment, and `--experiment-directory`, the folder to output progress and results to.
+You must at least provide `--algorithm-id`, the type of AI to train during the experiment, and `--experiment-directory`, the folder to output progress and results to.
+You can also provide settings via a JSON file with `--settings-file=path/to/settings.json`.

 To see the available settings, run: